hofers/hofers.github.io/contact.md

     <p class="error">Oops!
 It looks like there's a problem with your contact request.
 Make sure you've included your name, email, and message and try again.</p>
   </div>
   <div id="500e" class="hidden">
     <p class="error">Oops!
 It looks like there was a problem submitting this message.
-Please try again later.</p>
+Please try again later, or email me directly at {% my_email %}. </p>
   </div>
   <p>Or email me directly at {% my_email %}. </p>
 </div>